Hypothetical answers to continuous queries over data streams: Related work and discussion

 Blocking queries may still be a problem in our framework, though: as seen in Example~\ref{ex:infinite}, blocking operations (in the form of infinitely recursive predicates) may lead to infinite SLD-derivations, which cause the pre-processing step of our algorithm to diverge.
-We showed that syntactic restrictions of the kind already considered by~\cite{Motik} are guaranteed to avoid blocking queries.
+We showed that syntactic restrictions of the kind already considered by~\cite{Motik} are guaranteed to avoid blocking queries; \begin{newtext}Example~\ref{ex:unbound} illustrates that, as in the cited work, these conditions are however not necessary: pre-processing may terminate even though they do not hold.\end{newtext}

 Our algorithm also implicitly embodies a forgetting algorithm, as the only elements of $D_\tau$ kept in the $E$ sets are those that are still relevant to compute future answers to $Q$.